rwth-acis/VIAProMa/README.md

 **Solution:** Download the Windows 10 SDK [10.0.18362.0](https://developer.microsoft.com/de-de/windows/downloads/windows-10-sdk).
 After that, open the Build Settings Window and change the Target SDK Version and Minimum Platform Version to 10.0.18362.0.

+**Problem:** The shared room which was created in one app instance does not appear on the other app instance.
+**Solution:** Make sure that both app instances use the same gameVersion which is specified in the launcher script.
+(Assets/Scripts/Multiplayer/Launcher.cs)
+Also ensure that both app instances use the same Photon PUN version.
+The PUN version can be seen in the Photon server settings.
+Additionally, both instances must have the same Photon app-IDs in the server settings.